laurensharwood/geo-tlbx/tlbook/tlbook_3_geodata.md

 ---

 ## Coordinate Reference System (CRS)
 1. <b>Ellipsoid:</b> Shape of Earth's surface is not perfect sphere, but squashed
    * <b>Geoid:</b> Equal gravitational potential model that estimates mean sea level to define Earth's Ellipsoid
 2. <b>Datum:</b> Defines the two coordinate axis (Longitude: X, Latitude: Y) reference points for measuring any point on Earth's curved surface
+   * ex) NAD 83
-3. <b>Geographic CRS (3D):</b> Latitude, Longitude for referencing location on Earth's curved/ellipsoid surface
+4. <b>Geographic CRS (3D):</b> Latitude, Longitude for referencing location on Earth's curved/ellipsoid surface.
+For global-scale projects.
+Distance is distorted.
+   * ex) Web Mercator
 4. <b>Projected CRS (2D):</b> Earth's curved surface *projected* onto a 2D surface.
-Distortion occurs during projection, but the <b>goal is to choose a *projection method* that limits your project area's Easting & Northing distances from the Datum in order to minimize this distortion</b>.
+Distortion occurs during projection, but the goal is to choose a projection method that limits your project area's Easting & Northing distances from the Datum in order to minimize the distortion type critical for your project.
+   - Types: Conformal projections preserve angular distortion, equidistant projections preserve distance, and equal area projections preserve area.
-   - Due to its long shape (elongated North to South), California is divided into 6 State Plane (CASP) Zones.
+   * ex) Due to its long shape (elongated North to South), California is divided into 6 State Plane (CASP) Zones.
 For each CASP Zone, a *Lambert conformal conic projection* is optimal do to the East-West elongation and mid-latitude location.

 <b>[Projection Wizard](https://projectionwizard.org):</b>  Tool to find appropriate projection based on your project area